liamthobrien/final-summative/README.md

 We then computed the volatility for each country by measuring the degree of variation over the time period as a proxy.

-Initially, those with high volatility were first-world, economically developed countries.
+Initially, those with high volatility were high-income countries, economically developed countries.
 Still, when proportionalising this to countries' yields, those with the highest volatility were typically associated with political instability and/or rapid economic change, whilst those with the lowest volatility were countries with consistently low yields and/or political stability.

 _Can we group countries into clusters with similar yield dynamics?_